ossf/scorecard/docs/beginner-checks.md

 ### The Vulnerabilities and Dependency-Update-Tool checks secure your dependencies

 Vulnerabilities are probably the most familiar security risk.
 By running Scorecard’s [Vulnerabilities check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#vulnerabilities), you’ll get information about known vulnerabilities in your project, either through your codebase or through your direct and (for most languages) indirect dependencies.
-Tracking these can be tricky, but it’s important: [95% of vulnerable dependencies are transitive](https://www.endorlabs.com/state-of-dependency-management).
+Tracking vulnerabilities in an indirect (sometimes called transitive) dependency can be tricky, but it’s important: [95% of vulnerable dependencies are transitive](https://www.endorlabs.com/state-of-dependency-management).

 If vulnerabilities are found in your dependencies, there are a few options: